 Topeka's Local Landmark Registry is one tool available for historic preservation.
 This program was started by the Topeka Landmarks Commission, and it recognizes and protects individual properties as well as districts that have historic architectural or cultural significance.
 Local Landmark designation is completely voluntary, and is similar in its purpose to the National Register of Historic Places.
-Local Landmarks Designation, however, incorporates its protections for historic properties through a zoning overlay that offers codified standards for alterations to the property.
+Local Landmarks designation, however, incorporates its protections for historic properties through a zoning overlay that offers codified standards for alterations to the property.
 All structural alterations to historic landmarks require review and approval by the Topeka Landmarks Commission.
 Historic Landmark designation represents a demonstrated commitment to historic preservation, and the continuation of the property's place within the greater Central Park neighborhood.

-In addition to local landmark registry, the Register of Historic Kansas Places, and the National Register of Historic Places, are programs that offer financial incentives for many properties that retain historic integrity.
+In addition to Local Landmark Registry, the Register of Historic Kansas Places, and the National Register of Historic Places, are programs that offer financial incentives for many properties that retain historic integrity.
 Across the country, and elsewhere in the City of Topeka, historic districts have demonstrated their ability to retain, and modestly increase property values through maintaining the architectural integrity of a significant grouping of historic structures.
 Economic incentives for individually listed properties and contributing properties within historic districts include federal and state income tax credits for qualified restoration expenditures.
-The State of Kansas offers a state income tax credit on 25% of the qualified costs toward a restoration project, while the federal income tax credit is 20% of those same qualified costs.
+The State of Kansas offers a state income tax credit is 20% of those same qualified costs.
 The Federal tax credit, however, is offered only to income producing (rental and commercial) properties.
 Districts require a historic resources survey to establish the volume and character of all property assets within a neighborhood, and approval by a strong majority of the property owners within its boundaries.